Try our free ROI calculator. Discover your site's revenue potential.

 Open Graph Benefits

-With 60.49% of the world’s population using social media, it has become a crucial aspect of any marketing strategy.
-Increased visibility and traffic can translate into massive brand awareness and sales gains.
-However, if you want to promote your content and brand properly on social media, you’ll need to use Open Graph meta tags.
+Sharing your content on social media is a crucial aspect of any marketing strategy.
+Exposing your product on social media platforms helps increase visibility and traffic, translating into massive brand awareness and sales gains.
+However, to properly promote your content on social media, you’ll need to use Open Graph meta tags.

 Open Graph (OG) tags [also sometimes called open graph meta tags] is a markup protocol that allows developers to turn website URLs (content page, landing page, etc.) into rich objects in a social media platform.